WHAT IS CALFRESH?

-- Over the phone with 2-1-1 San Diego.
+- Over the phone with 2-1-1.
 Click here to schedule an appointment.

 - In-person at a local Community Based Organization (CBO) or at your local County office (call 2-1-1 for locations for in-person assistance), or

-- 2-1-1 can mail you an application packet for you to complete on your own.
+- If you live in San Diego County, 2-1-1 can mail you an application packet for you to complete on your own.

 You can read more about the application process on the State of California’s website.

-Visit the California Department of Social Service’s CalFresh website HERE.
+Visit the California Department of Social Service’s CalFresh website click here.

-Schedule an appointment to apply over the phone with 2-1-1 San Diego HERE.
+Schedule an appointment to apply over the phone with 2-1-1 click here.